nymkappa/blockchain-matrix/README.md

   * All installation instructions can be found [here](https://wiki.openssl.org/index.php/Compilation_and_Installation)
   * Note that for Linux, an `apt` or `apt-get` installation is preferred
 * Boost + Beast
-  * On Windows, just download boost from [here](https://www.boost.org/users/download/) and extract it to the project root in a "boost" folder
+  * Just download boost from [here](https://www.boost.org/users/download/) and extract it to the project root in a "boost" folder
-  * Beast is already provided but you can replace it if needed by get the file from [githubg](https://github.com/boostorg/beast.git)
+  * Beast is already provided but you can replace it if needed by geting the source files from [github](https://github.com/boostorg/beast.git)

 ## Build